Curriculum Study Leave

 As a reminder, the study leave year runs from changeover date in August to the changeover date the following August except for programmes with nationally agreed start dates in September, where the leave year is September to September.
 This applies regardless of individual trainees’ progression dates.

-Each Programme has nominated at least one Exception Approver who will review any request which is not on the approved list.
-They will only be asked to consider your application if you apply for something that is not on the approved list or is an Aspirational activity for your Programme.
+Each Programme has nominated at least one Exception Approver who will review any request which is not a Curriculum Requirement.
+They will only be asked to consider your application if you apply for something that is not a Curriculum Requirement or is a Recommended or Additional activity for your Programme.

 In principle, yes.
 As the Internal/External split is set by your Programme at the start of each training year, we require approval from your TPD/Head of School to transfer days between your entitlements.